 • living in damp and cold conditions.

-Chilblains usually go away within a few weeks.
+In most cases, chilblains will heal on their own over time, usually within a few weeks.
 In most cases, as the skin starts to warm, the symptoms become less prevalent and improve over time.

 Photo by JZhuk on iStock

-As the skin becomes swollen and irritated, it may also be dry and itchy.
-Apply an unscented lotion on the area to keep it moisturised, and this will also help to alleviate any itching.
+- As the skin becomes swollen and irritated, it may also be dry and itchy.
+Apply an unscented lotion on the area to keep it moisturised – this will also help to alleviate any itching.

 As chilblains can be uncomfortable and painful, the NHS has highlighted that you can take paracetamol, or ibuprofen, to ease the pain.
-Ask your local pharmacist for the best options for the condition.
+Ask your local pharmacist for the best options.

 Photo by EtiAmmos on iStock